pupilfirst/wd201-scripts/nodejs-deep-dive/milestone/README.md

   }

   const overdue = (item) => {
-    // Write the date check condition here and return `true` or `false` accordingly.
+    // Write the date check condition here and return the array of overdue items accordingly.
     // FILL YOUR CODE HERE
     // ..
     // ..